diogovalentte/cinemark-api/README.md

 1. Click on "Enter edit mode" -> "Add a tile" -> "Widgets" -> "iFrame".
 2. Click to edit the iFrame widget.
 3. Add the API URL, like `http://192.168.1.15:8080/v1/movies/in-theaters-iframe?city=rio-de-janeiro&limit=3&theme=dark`.
 Change the query arguments for your needs.

+# Obs:
+- The Cinemark site stores your city in a geolocation cookie, if you change the city anytime on the site, you change this cookie’s value.
+The default value of the cookie is the city of São Paulo, it's set the first time you access the site.
+If you change the city anytime, it’ll change the value of this cookie, then the next time you access a link to the site, it’ll use this cookie’s value and show your city.